A record 13 women will be governors next year after New Hampshire elected Kelly Ayotte

 Experts say women confront these perceptions more acutely in executive races, such as for governor and president, than in state legislatures, where women are making historic strides as leaders, filling roles such as speaker and committee chairs.

 “Sexism, racism, misogyny, it’s never the silver bullet.
-It’s never why one voter acts one way or another,” said Erin Vilardi, CEO of Vote Run Lead, a left-leaning group that supports women running for state legislatures.
+It’s never why one voter acts one way or another,” said Erin Vilardi, CEO of Vote Run Lead Action, a left-leaning nonpartisan group that supports women running for state legislatures.
 “But we have so much of that built in to how we see a leader.”

 Volmert reported from Lansing, Michigan, and Govindarao reported from Phoenix.
 Associated Press writer Holly Ramer in New Hampshire contributed to this report.

-Note: This story has been updated to correct the name of Vote Run Lead Action.